Federico Franco

 Luis Federico Franco Gómez (born 24 July 1962) is a Paraguayan politician who was President of Paraguay from June 2012 until August 2013.
 A member of the Authentic Radical Liberal Party (PLRA), he was elected as Vice President of Paraguay in the 2008 presidential election as the running mate of Fernando Lugo; he took office in August 2008.
 Following Lugo's impeachment by the Senate on 22 June 2012, he succeeded Lugo as President to complete the presidential mandate until 15 August 2013.

 Franco is a surgeon by profession.
 He is the brother of Julio César Franco, senator and former chairman of Authentic Radical Liberal Party, and also a former Vice President.
 Federico Franco is also former chairman of PLRA and was Governor of Central Department from 2003 to 2008.

-Biography

 Early life

 Federico Franco was born in the city of Asunción on 24 July 1962.
 He was married on 20 February 1982 to Emilia Alfaro, elected deputy of Paraguay for the period 2008–2013.
 He is the father of four children.

 Franco studied primary school in the Dominican Republic, its baseline were conducted at the National College of the Capital.
 His secondary education took place in the Apostolic College San Jose, all in Asunción.

-As for the tertiary level, he hoped to become a doctor so he entered the Faculty of Medical Sciences, National University of Asuncion.
+As for the tertiary level, he hoped to become a doctor so he entered the Faculty of Medical Sciences, National University of Asunción.
 Upon completion of the coursework in 1986 he received the title of Surgeon with an overall average of 4.56 to 5.00.
 Then he obtained a graduate degree in Internal Medicine.